 In 1914, Canada’s seal hunting (or “sealing”) business was a booming industry and the ultimate test of manhood.
 Unsurprisingly, most of the men boarding the ship on this spring day were young—probably 16 or 17 years old.
 Excitement was abuzz as preparations concluded.
 Before long, they were off to the icy waters of the northern Atlantic.

-Icy blizzards were common in Canada’s cold-inclined weather patterns, but in March 1914, a particularly horrific one led to the deaths of 251 men from a double tragedy.
+Icy blizzards were common in Canada’s cold-inclined weather patterns, but in March 1914, a particularly horrific stormled to the deaths of 251 men from a double tragedy.
 The survivors lived to tell the tale of what it takes to escape death on the ice.

 The SS Newfoundland headed to its usual hunting grounds in the north.
 The captain, Westbury Kean, teamed up with another ship captained by his father, Abram Kean, and they agreed to discreetly signal to the other when either of them found seals.
 When Captain Abram Kean raised his derrick (a movable crane), the SS Newfoundland moved to respond to the signal; however, the ship struck ice, and it was too small to break through it.

-Anxious not to miss out on a hunt, Westbury ordered his men to disembark and walk over to his father’s ship.
+Anxious not to miss out on a hunt, Westbury ordered his men to disembark and walk the five miles to his father’s ship.
 They left at 7 a.m., but partway there, several men turned back because they could tell a storm was approaching.
 The rest forged on and made it to the other ship after four hours of achingly slow progress through the icy landscape.